NinadPatil66/Building-Chatbot-for-Technical-Documentation-using-LangChain-and-RAG/README.md

 # Description -
 A well-known car manufacturer is looking at implementing LLMs into vehicles to provide guidance to drivers.
 Integrate a car manual with an LLM to create a context-aware chatbot.
 This context-aware LLM can be hooked up to a text-to-speech software to read the model's response aloud.
 Integrate several pages from a car manual that contains car warning messages and their meanings and recommended actions.
 This particular manual, is stored as an HTML file.

+# Approach -
+1) Import the required packages.
+2) Load the HTML file.
+3) Initialize the LLM and embedding model.
+4) Initialize the text splitter (with chunk size and chunk overlap)
+5) Split the documents into chunks
+6) Convert chunks into embeddings and insert it into the vector DB.
+7) Setup vector store as retriever
+8) Define the RAG prompt

 # Libraries -
 1) from langchain_core.prompts import ChatPromptTemplate
 2) from langchain_openai import ChatOpenAI, OpenAIEmbeddings